EricMFischer/personal-website/content/publication/text-generation/index.md

 #   Otherwise, set `slides = ""`.
 # slides: example
 ---
-I am currently working on this paper advised by Professor Song-Chun Zhu at the Center for Vision, Cognition, Learning, and Autonomy at UCLA.
+I am currently working on this paper while advised by Professor Song-Chun Zhu at the Center for Vision, Cognition, Learning, and Autonomy at UCLA.

-**Please note** this research and this paper are currently in progress.
-The image above is taken from another [paper](https://www.stat.ucla.edu/~sczhu/papers/TMM_Topic_Clustering_Tracking.pdf) at the Vision, Cognition, Learning, and Autonomy lab at UCLA to which I personally did not contribute.
+**Please note** this research and this paper are currently in progress and the title is tentative.
+The image above is taken from another [paper](http://www.stat.ucla.edu/~sczhu/papers/TMM_Topic_Clustering_Tracking.pdf) at the Vision, Cognition, Learning, and Autonomy lab at UCLA to which I personally did not contribute.

 More information will be posted here as this research and paper are finished.